 The Company determines whether an economic relationship exists between the cash flows of the hedged item and hedging instrument based on an evaluation of qualitative characteristics of these items and the hedged risk that is supported by quantitative analysis at inception.
 The Company considers whether the critical terms of the hedged item and hedging instrument closely align when assessing the presence of an economic relationship.
 The Company evaluates whether the cash flows of the hedged item and the hedging instrument respond similarly to the hedged risk, such as benchmark interest rate or foreign currency.
-The Company further supports this qualitative assessment by using regression analysis at inception to assess whether the hedged item.
+The Company further supports this qualitative assessment by using regression analysis at inception to assess whether the hedging instrument is expected to be and has been highly effective in offsetting changes in the present value of the hedged item.
 The effective portion of the gain or loss on the hedging instrument is recognized in OCI in the cash flow hedge reserve, while any ineffective portion is recognized immediately in profit or loss.